elanart/Supply-Chain-Management/project_specifications.md

 - Notifications via **email** and **SMS** for status updates.

 #### Outbound Orders
-- Place orders for customers/distributors.
+- Place orders for distributors.
 - Status tracking: Same workflow as inbound orders.

 ### 3.3 Inventory Management
 - **Tracking**: Real-time inventory by SKU, batch, or product.
-- **Alerts**: Notify admin and suppliers when stock levels fall below a threshold.
+- **Alerts**: Notify admin when stock levels fall below a threshold.
-- **Replenishment Recommendations**: Predict inventory needs using historical trends.

 ### 3.4 Logistics and Delivery
 - Assign deliveries to logistics partners.